imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This is an extension of the "Simplest valid program" approach, where we'll generate random programs, mixing instructions of all OPCODEs from the subset, that only are known to execute successfully due to correct stack balancing.

 This approach will be very useful to validate the individual instruction measurements with whole-program measurements ("measure total").
-Also it will be applicable as the first step towards exploring the sources of variability of OPCODE cost driven by various contexts in which these OPCODEs are executed.
+Also it will be applicable as the first step towards exploring the sources of variability of OPCODE cost driven by various circumstances in which these OPCODEs are executed.

 #### Automated, adaptive generation